kprocks86/rtCamp_shopApp_theme/README.md

 * create categories name="slider" and only this categories post will displayed in slider .
 * when writing the post if you want to that post appear in slider then it must be in slider category
 * slider shows maximum four post
+## custom post type Info
+**partners**
+* In this section, We can add and edit partners and those partner's featured images will be displayed as a slider on the homepage.
+**work**
+* In this section, We can add and edit works that company has been doing and featured images of most recent works will be displayed as a main slider on the homepage.
+**exhibitions**
+* In this section, We can add and edit the information of all exhibitions and visitors can access full information of any exhibition from homepage.

 ## Widgets Information: